ReVanced/revanced-manager/docs/3_troubleshooting.md

 - ❗️ Error code `135`, `139` or `1` when patching the app

-  You may be trying to patch a split APK[^1], which is sometimes not supported by ReVanced.
-Sometimes apps are available in both split and non-split forms.
-If your existing installation of the app is a split APK, try obtaining a non-split version and see if that can be patched correctly.
+  You may be trying to patch a split APK[^1].
+This may not work under certain circumstances.
+In such a case, patch a full APK.

   Your device may otherwise be unsupported.
 Please look at the [Prerequisites](0_prerequisites.md) page for supported devices.